AkhilAmbati2/Analog_MixedSignal_IC/digital_blocks/Inverter/README.md

-# CMOS Inverter (18 nm)
+# CMOS Inverter

-This block implements a CMOS inverter designed and verified in a 18 nm CMOS technology using Cadence Virtuoso.
+This block implements a CMOS inverter designed and verified using Cadence Virtuoso.

 ## Purpose
 - Fundamental digital logic element